 I found myself in my first “real” yoga class in 2004, and completely fell in love with the entire experience.
-True to form, I dove into serious practice and did my first vinyasa teacher training with Asheville Yoga Center two years later.
+True to form, I threw myself into serious practice and did my first vinyasa teacher training through Asheville Yoga Center two years later.

 For years, my practice primarily focused on the active, yang qualities of vigorous movement, sweating and fancy arm balances.
-When I tore my ACL during a tennis match in 2008, the breaks were put on my asana practice, and it was while going through the rehabilitation period when I woke up to the realization that my competitive nature was not keeping me in balance physically or mentally.
+When I tore my ACL during a tennis match in 2008, the breaks were put on my asana practice, and it was while going through the six month rehabilitation period when I woke up to the realization that my competitive nature was not keeping me in balance physically or mentally.
 The intention I set for myself was to find a way to stay the competitive athlete I was, but to balance that drive with a safe and sustainable yoga practice.
 I credit my yin and meditation practices for being able to run long and play hard with more awareness.
-Since my knee surgery, I’ve run ten marathons, and look forward to many more, with an eye toward running a marathon in all 50 states.
+Since my knee surgery, I’ve run seven marathons, and look forward to many more, with an eye toward running a marathon in all 50 states.

 The classes I teach vary in style and are always geared toward the students’ needs.
-My yang (vinyasa) classes are strong, creative and inspired by Iyengar principles, with an emphasis on functional alignment, while my yin classes are physically complementary, and heavily influenced by insight meditation and Buddhist teachings.
+I am inspired by vinyasa, Ashtanga, yin, restorative, meditation, and yoga philosophy.
 As a certified running coach (RRCA), and a certified personal trainer (NASM), I have a passion for teaching yoga specifically to the athletic population and am fortunate to work with many incredible individual athletes and teams.
-In addition to offering open classes, specialty workshops and retreats, I am honored to expand my teaching as a faculty member of the Boston Yoga School and Summers School of Yin Yoga.

 I discovered yoga about eight years ago, when I was suffering